IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

 Accessing Harvesting Log Files
 ------------------------------

-1. Open a Terminal and Access Dataverse Container
+1. Open a terminal and access Dataverse container.
 Run the following command to access the Dataverse container (assuming your container is named dataverse-1):

 .. code-block::